Booking Terms and Conditions

 Any other cost is to be borne by you.

 As above, included in the price is an allocation of wine per night.
-Although we do not promote doing so, you may bring your own alcohol (within reason), but you are responsible for carrying it and any bottles, cans etc. must also be taken out of the National Park by you.
+Although we do not promote doing so, you may bring your own alcohol (within reason).
 Final approval for any additional alcohol will be made by your guides, at their absolute discretion, on the day of departure.

 No price reduction is available for guests who either elect to bring their own alcohol or choose not to avail themselves of the food or drink provided.